dmuiruri/woltorders/README.md

 - WIND_SPEED
 - PRECIPITATION

-The analysis includes an exploratory analysis, a predition model and a classification model.
+The analysis includes an exploratory analysis, a regression aspect and a classification aspect.
+The regression and classification problems are aimed at creating a predictive model.

 ### Exploratory Analysis